tinyrobots/reweighted_model_comparison/README.md

 # reweighted_model_comparison

 _WARNING: These scripts are currently adapted for the special case of reanalysing the 4-subject 92-image dataset.
-I will extend them asap to the more general case where there is a large enough number of both subjects and conditions to bootstrap over both._
+I will extend them asap to the more general case where there is a large enough number of both subjects and conditions to bootstrap and cross-validate over both._

 Start at `calling_script.m`
 - This loads data, sets options, and calls `FUNC_compareRefRDM2candRDMs_reweighting.m`...